On the geometry of rod packings in the 3-torus: Introduction

 One motivation for studying knots and links in the $3$-torus comes from crystallography, which is a branch of chemistry and materials science that studies the structure and properties of crystalline materials.
 A unit cell in crystallography describes a repeating pattern of particles in crystals, with repetitions occurring as translations along axes in $\RR^3$.
 The $3$-torus $\TT^3$ can be viewed as a $3$-dimensional cube with opposite faces glued; its universal cover is obtained by translations of the unit cell in three dimensions.
 Thus we regard the unit cell of a crystal as a $3$-torus, with particles in the unit cell depicted as points or solid spheres embedded in the $3$-torus.
 A 3-dimensional crystal structure is said to be 3-periodic, meaning it exhibits translational symmetry in three dimensions.

 In 1977, O'Keeffe and Andersson~\cite{OKeeffe-Andersson:RodPCrystalChem} observed that many crystal structures, including some common ones that have resisted other descriptions, can be more simply described in terms of what they call rod packings.
 Roughly, a rod packing is a packing of uniform cylinders, which represent linear or zigzag chains of atoms or chains of connected polyhedra.
 The paper describes some of the simpler cases of rod packings and their utility in describing crystal structures, which include what they call the cubic rod packing.
-In 2001, O'Keeffe \emph{et~al}~\cite{OKeeffeEtAl:CubicRodPackings} provided more results about the cubic rod packing, including classifying some of the simplest such structures in terms of arrangements in Euclidean space.
+In 2001, O'Keeffe \emph{et~al}~\cite{OKeeffeEtAl:CubicRodPackings} provided more results about cubic rod packings, classifying some of the simplest such structures in terms of arrangements in Euclidean space (the invariant ones; see \refsec{RodPackingsCrystallography}).
 However, the classification of more complicated rod packings has not yet been fully explored.
 In this paper, using the perspective of links in the $3$-torus, we begin a classification of the geometry of complements of rod packings.

 Various knot invariants have been developed to distinguish knots embedded in the 3-dimensional sphere or Euclidean space.
 Early knot theorists used tools such as crossing numbers to classify knots, which rely on the fact that knots in $3$-dimensional Euclidean space project onto a $2$-dimensional plane.
 However, when the surrounding space is the $3$-torus instead of $\mathbb{R}^3$ or $\SS^3$, it is not always obvious how to apply classical tools.
 Embedded circles in the $3$-torus may correspond to nontrivial elements in the fundamental group of the $3$-torus.
 Even the notion of a link diagram is not straightforward to define in this setting.